wwarthen/RomWBW/Source/Doc/Applications.md

 Display or change the label of a disk slice.

-The label applied is only used as informational purposes, displayed by RomWBW when an OS is booted.
+The label applied is only used for informational purposes, displayed by RomWBW when an OS is booted.
 It has no correlation with any OS volume label scheme that may exist. i.e. It does not affect the CP/M 3 disk label as applied by the `SET` command